Johnny Rebel (musician): Death

-Some of Johnny Rebel's songs have also been misattributed to Johnny Horton, an American country singer who died in 1960.
-The confusion appears to stem from a song by Horton titled "Johnny Reb".

 Legacy

 An Anti-Defamation League report noted that "since the 1960s, when racist country singer Johnny Rebel recorded songs such as 'N-- Hatin' Me,' [sic] more than 500 hate rock bands have formed worldwide".

 Johnny Rebel's songs have been covered by other singers such as Big Reb and the German neo-Nazi band Landser, which covered his "Coon Town" under the title "Kreuzberg" in 1997 (in the cover, the song's "target" was shifted from African-Americans towards German Turks and punks).

 In 2003, the website of white supremacist record label Resistance Records listed Johnny Rebel's Klassic Klan Kompositions album as its No. 2 seller, second only to their video game Ethnic Cleansing.

-On May 17, 2006, an alleged hacker interrupted FM radio station WBAB in Babylon, New York, and played the Johnny Rebel song "Nigger Hatin' Me" for about a minute and a half.
-The hacker who did this has never been identified, nor has ever been found.

-In 2010, the television series The Boondocks lampooned the music of Johnny Rebel in the episode "The Story of Jimmy Rebel."